ettenauer/extension-confluent-kafka-client/README.md

 ### Connection monitoring feature

-The connection status to broker is activly checked and disruptions are notifed via callback.
+The connection status to broker is actively checked and disruptions are notifed via callback.

 ### Interval consumption feature => coming soon (v2.0.0), not implemented yet